kgrid/specs/docs/README.md

 This section is non-normative.

 This Knowledge Object Common Packaging (KOCP) specification describes an application-independent approach to the storage of computable knowledge objects in a structured, transparent, and predictable manner.
+The KOCP spec is suitable for serialization and distribution of KOs.
+It is also the native dissemination and submission package for the Library component of Knowledge Grid (import/export).
+It also acts as the activatable/runnable package for the Activator component of the Knowledge Grid.

 ## Purpose